OpenSimulationInterface/osi-documentation/osi/howtocontribute.rst

 ----------------

-The simplest way to contribute to OSI is to report issues that you may find with the software on `github <https://github.com/OpenSimulationInterface/open-simulation-interface>`__.
+The simplest way to contribute to OSI is to report issues that you may find with the project on `github <https://github.com/OpenSimulationInterface/open-simulation-interface>`__.
 Everyone can create issues.
 Always make sure to search the existing issues before reporting a new one.
 Issues may be created to discuss:

-- problems
+- Problems
-- bugs
+- Bugs
-- feature requests
+- Feature requests
-- ideas
+- Ideas
-- I am sad -> please help me :)
+- I am sad :( -> please help me :)

 If practicable issues should be closed by a referenced pull request or commit `here <https://help.github.com/en/articles/closing-issues-using-keywords>`_ you can find keywords to close issues automatically).